Wednesday, 30 July 2025

 You need to be aware:

-• Each prompt generates multiple messages, these are all billable (complex to calculate)
+• Each prompt generates multiple messages, which are all billable (complex to calculate)

-• Copilot Studio is using AI Foundry connector, it is a Premium connector)
+• Copilot Studio is using the AI Foundry connector via its Premium connector.

 Monday, 26 May 2025